-It is now (plug in current date) July 201_, If it was July 201_ and you said, “this has been a great year” What would have to happen in the next 12 months for you to say that?”
+It is now (plug in current date) July 20_, If it was (plug in 1 year from present) July 20_ and you said, “this has been a great year” What would have to happen in the next 12 months for you to say that?”

 How has the economy changed your business and what are you doing differently as a result? (or) In what ways are you going to capitalize on this year’s success to ensure even greater success next year?

 With (the next year) around the corner, what do you think you’ll do more or less of in the coming year?